NicolasWebDev/generator-python-cli/README.md

 - if prompted, create a project of the same name (but with "-" instead of "−") on my github, push to it
 - install the package in development mode using `sudo pip install -e .` or the equivalent setuptools command
 - fix the ptw notifications icons so that it may work for other people as well (try to include an svg directly somehow)
+- update to python 3.10 (and document the process to update both this project dependencies and the created project dependencies as well)